notofonts/noto-docs/src/descriptions/NotoSansCanadianAboriginal.md

-Noto Sans Canadian Aboriginal is a unmodulated (“sans serif”) design for texts in the American _Canadian Aboriginal syllabics_ script.
+Noto Sans Canadian Aboriginal is an unmodulated (“sans serif”) design for texts in the American _Canadian Aboriginal syllabics_ script.
 It has multiple weights, contains 746 glyphs, and supports 722 characters from 3 Unicode blocks.